CTAC provides the following services:

 (This process has changed since the implementation of the electronic process)

-Customer must choose to either convert there paper plans into an electronic PDF Format or encounter additional fees for Code Enforcement to manage this process.
+The customer must choose to either convert their paper plans into an electronic PDF Format or encounter additional fees for Code Enforcement to manage this process.

 Time delays will be encountered during this process.